thesofproject/sof-docs/contribute/process/docbuild.rst

    Make sure that installed executable files are in your path.
 If not, manually add the paths to the PATH variable.

-For Windows, install the remaining python-based tools as already described for Linux above:
+For Windows, install the remaining python-based tools as previously described for Linux:

 .. code-block:: bash